 Green roofs offer many benefits for communities and individual homeowners, but they are not without their drawbacks.

-Long lifespan – A green roof typically lasts between 35 to 50 years. as long as it is well-maintained.
+Long lifespan – A green roof can last more than 40 years, as long as it is well-maintained.

 Natural habitat – A green roof can provide a natural habitat for local birds and other wildlife.
 If you utilize your green roof to plant a pollinator garden, you could be saving the bees as well!

 Expensive – Depending on the type of green roof installed and the proper irrigation, drainage, and waterproofing, a green roof can become costly.
-An intensive roof is often more expensive, especially when you take into account the types of plants as well as the square footage.
+A basic extensive roof can cost from around $10 to $20 a square foot.
+An intensive roof is often more expensive, reaching around $25 to $35 a sq.ft.).